mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Testing/Test_Statistics_Analysis.md

   </span>
 </p>

 Lastly, in the **integration tests** developers should have a complete test suite to verify stability and conformance to documentation.
-Unfortunately, we didn't find any results concerning integration tests, other than what is shown here.
+Unfortunately, we didn't find any results concerning integration tests, other than what is shown in <a href="https://github.com/mariateresachaves/bigbluebutton/blob/master/ESOF-DOCS/Software_Testing/Degree_Testability.md#1511-testing-the-gem">**Section 15.1.2.**</a>.